 Template: Labels filled out from left to right

-This section explains how you can setup a template to generate output pages with multiple labels in the sequence shown below (left to right):
+This section explains how to set up a template to generate output pages with multiple labels arranged in the sequence below (left to right):

-(If you instead want to fill out the labels from top to bottom, then you should refer to the section, Template: Labels filled out from top to bottom)
+(If you prefer to fill the labels from top to bottom instead, please refer to the section, Template: Labels filled out from top to bottom)

 NG2LabelsLeft2Right0001